XiangLi-Xander/FungiGuard/README.md

 ## Contact

-For any questions or issues, please contact [your email address].
+For any questions or issues, please contact [1365697070@qq.com].